-To make a host connection via NCD's XRemote feature and a Cisco protocol translator, you must complete some basic configuration steps.
+To make a host connection via NCD's XRemote feature and a Cisco terminal server, you must complete some basic configuration steps.

-- Step 1: Configure the X-terminal and protocol translator for fonts to be used and other special parameters. - Step 2: Set up the NCD terminal's X Server, Network, and Serial Parameters.
-Refer to your NCD manual for specific details of configuring these parameters.
+- Step 1: Configure the X-terminal and terminal server for fonts to be used and other special parameters. - Step 2: Cable and set up your modem for use with XRemote (access over asynchronous lines only), or cable the NCD terminal directly to the Cisco terminal server. - Step 3: Set up the NCD terminal's X Server, Network, and Serial Parameters.
+Refer to your NCD manual for specific details of configuing these parameters.